aliciachen10/team-profile-generator/README.md

 # Description
 The team profile generator utilizes a command-line prompt interface to log information about individual employees.
 It creates a card for each individual employee and populates it with different information based upon whether that employee is a manager, engineer, or intern.
-This application was built with Javascript and showcases usage of Jest for testing.
+This application was built with Javascript and showcases usage of the Inquirer package (for prompts), object oriented programming (for creating employee, manager, intern, and engineer classes), and Jest (for testing).

 ##### Table of Contents
 [Installation](#installation)